ericm426/latin-ML/docs/build_log.md

         different poets use different metrical patters, which often depend on macrons for us as English speakers to discern more easily

+11/14/2025
+collect more data (lines of poetry) for the authors, aim for a couple thousand lines basic training.py implemented decided to go with no macrons since not all texts include them